netobserv/flowlogs-pipeline/docs/api.md

                  flatten: list fields to be flattened
                  buckets: histogram buckets
                  valueScale: scale factor of the value (MetricVal := FlowVal / Scale)
-         pushTimeInterval: how often should metrics be sent to collector:
+         pushTimeInterval: how often should metrics be sent to collector (default: 20s)
-         expiryTime: time duration of no-flow to wait before deleting data item
+         expiryTime: time duration of no-flow to wait before deleting data item (default: 2m)
 </pre>
 ## OpenTelemetry Traces API
 Following is the supported API format for writing traces to an OpenTelemetry collector: